 Business Honors Learning Community

 In keeping with our commitment to excellence, Fisher College of Business, with support from PricewaterhouseCoopers, proudly offers the Business Honors Learning Community (BHLC).
-This learning community is designed to give honors students the opportunity to participate in experiential learning and community service with peers, faculty, staff, and company representatives.
+This learning community is designed to give first year honors students the opportunity to participate in experiential learning and community service with peers, faculty, staff, and company representatives.

 In addition, you will have significant interaction with staff, mentors, and focus company representatives.
 Activities that focus on career development, community service, and building leadership skills are integral parts of the program.